juju/docs/src/en/troubleshooting.md

 This will print very verbose output.
 If you're receiving `connection failed, will retry: dial tcp 127.0.0.1:37017: connection refused` error at the end of the run, proceed with the troubleshooting guide.
 If not the error presented will inform you what went wrong.

-In certain cases you might get this something similar to thiserror: `Get http://10.0.3.1:8040/provider-state: dial tcp 10.0.3.1:8040: connection refused`.
+In certain cases you might get this something similar to this error: `Get http://10.0.3.1:8040/provider-state: dial tcp 10.0.3.1:8040: connection refused`.